accmltr/simple-testing-godot/README.md

 ### Auto-Refresh and Auto-Run

-- Enable the `Auto-Refresh` checkbox to automatically rebuild the tree and
+- Enable the `Auto-Refresh` checkbox to automatically rebuild the tree upon saving.
+- Enable the `Auto-Run` checkbox to automatically run tests after saving.

 ## Contributing